 Use Tape to Help Isolate Lash Layers

-Once you’ve completed your pretreatment routine, take some surgical tape and gently lift the lashes back.
-Take your tweezers and take the bottom layer of lashes out from under the tape.
+Once you’ve completed your pretreatment routine, use some surgical tape to gently lift the lashes back.
+Get your tweezers and take the bottom layer of lashes out from under the tape.
 Place your extensions on those lashes and tape that layer down.
-When you’re taping down extended lashes it’s important that you don’t press the tape down super hard - you’re just holding them out of the way, you don’t want to squish them!
+When you’re taping down extended lashes it’s important that you don’t press the tape down too hard.
+You’re just holding them out of the way, so you don’t want to squish them!
 Take down the next unlashed layer from under the tape and extend those.
-Continue until the set is completed!
+Continue until the set is completed.
 This will help you to avoid stickies as there will be fewer lashes in any given area.
-It will also help you to speed up your lash set in general, as you’ll have to spend less time trying to find a naked natural lash.
+It should also help you to speed up your lash set in general, as you’ll have to spend less time trying to find a naked, natural lash.

 Use Tape to Help Isolate Layers

-No, you’re not seeing double - you can use this method in reverse though!
-This will be most effective during infills as what you’re essentially doing is lifting up and taping back the lashes which already have extensions on them to expose the unlashed lashes in amongst them.
-Again, you’re going to want to just use the tape to hold the lashes out of the way - stick down the ends of the tape and let the middle just rest on the lashes so they won’t be squashed.
+No, you’re not seeing double - you can use this method in reverse too!
+This will be most effective during infills, as what you’re essentially doing is lifting up and taping back the lashes which already have extensions on them to expose the unlashed lashes in amongst them.
+Again, you’re going to want to just use the tape to hold the lashes out of the way.
+Stick down the ends of the tape, and let the middle just rest on the lashes so they won’t be squashed.

 Lash Across Both Eyes Evenly

 This will also help ensure symmetry across your work.
-What’s happening when you do this is that you give the glue on that extension time to cure before the lash next to it is pushed up against it.
+When you're doing this, you give the glue on that extension time to cure before the lash next to it is pushed up against it.
 Attach your extension to the last lash on the right eye, then move to the left.
 Go back to the right, then to the left.
 Continue this until you have all lashes covered.
-Ideally, you should also leave a gap of about 7 lashes between the ones you’ve covered to really help avoid squashing lashes into the glue and causing stickies.
-Work in your lash map sections to create a sort of ‘lash skeleton’ as well - you'll find this works on a couple of levels as well, as in the (unlikely, but still possible) event of your client having to leave half way through their appointment, they’ll still have a set that isn’t super one-sided!
-It also helps you stick to your lash map, so really, this tip is for every aspect of lashing!
+Ideally, you should also leave a gap of about 7 lashes between the ones you’ve covered, to really help avoid squashing lashes into the glue and causing stickies.
+Work in your lash map sections to create a sort of ‘lash skeleton’ as well.
+This will help you stick to your lash map.
+You may also find this could work well in the unlikely, but still possible event of your client having to leave half way through their appointment, so they’ll still have a set that isn’t super one-sided!

 Don’t Use Too Much Lash Glue

-This is pretty self-explanatory - you don’t want a massive great blob of glue on the base of your extension as the more glue that’s there, the more chance of that glue sticking to its neighbours there is.
-Try not to use a scooping motion when you dip your extensions into the glue as this will tend to pick up a bit too much - you want to slide the base of the extension into the glue, and slide it slowly back out to get the perfect amount.
+This is pretty self-explanatory.
+You don’t want a massive blob of glue on the base of your extension, as the more glue that’s there, the more chance there is of that glue sticking to its neighbours.
+Try not to use a scooping motion when you dip your extensions into the glue as this will tend to pick up a bit too much.
+You want to slide the base of the extension into the glue, and slide it slowly back out to get the perfect amount.

 Make Sure Your Attachment is Good

-If you have criss-crossed fan bases, or if your extensions are sitting raised from the natural lashes or sit across them at an angle, rather than are flush against them, you’ll have more stickies in your work.
+If you have criss-crossed fan bases, extensions that are sitting raised from the natural lashes, or sit across them at an angle, you’ll have more stickies in your work.
+For the best results, the lash extensions need to be flush against the natural lash.
 We have another blog post with some visuals that might help with this if it’s something you’re struggling with, along with top tips from London Lash Master Karolina.

 How to Separate Stickies

 ‘But I’ve done all of the above steps!
 I don’t have any stickies!’
 Okay great!
-Let’s check anyway because they always sneak in!
+But we should check anyway, because they always sneak in!

-First, you’re going to take your isolation tweezers and check between the layers from bottom to top to make sure no lash is stuck to the lash underneath it - this is the MOST common way that baby lashes get stuck to extensions, and the easiest kind of sticky to miss!
-If you come across a sticky, use both pairs of tweezers to separate it - what you’re going to do is hold one lash/extension with your isolation pair, and then gently peel apart the other lash/extension from it with your other pair - this is often called the ‘banana peel’ method.
-If you’ve been doing a volume set, you might find it easier to have a second pair of isolation style tweezers for this as it’s a bit easier to grab little fiddly things with them!
+First, you’re going to take your isolation tweezers and check between the layers from bottom to top to make sure no lash is stuck to the lash underneath it.
+This is the MOST common way that baby lashes get stuck to extensions, and the easiest kind of sticky to miss!
+If you come across a sticky, use both pairs of tweezers to separate it.
+You’re going to hold one lash/extension with your isolation pair, and then gently peel apart the other lash/extension from it with your other pair.
+This is often called the ‘banana peel’ method.
+If you’ve been doing a volume set, you might find it easier to have a second pair of isolation style tweezers for this, as it’s a bit easier to grab little fiddly things with them!

-Next, you’re going to go through lash by lash to separate any stickies that are next to one another - again, using both pairs of tweezers to separate them with that banana peel method described above.
+Next, you’re going to go through lash by lash, and separate any stickies that are next to one another.
+Again, you'll be using both pairs of tweezers to separate them with that banana peel method described above.

-Something that will make your life much easier when checking for stickies is good lighting - this might seem like a sales plug, and to some extent it is, but trust me when I say that good quality, bright, adjustable lighting will help you see and separate stickies without causing any eye strain, so it’s well worth making the investment!
+Something that will make your life much easier when checking for stickies is good lighting.
+Having good quality, bright, adjustable lighting will help you to see and separate stickies without causing any eye strain.
+So it’s well worth making the investment!